Training#

 • key (PRNGKeyArray) – Jax random seed.

-• dist (PyTree) – The distribution to train.
+• dist (PyTree) – The pytree to train (usually a distribution).

 • x (ArrayLike) – Samples from target distribution.